MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 For more information, check the article on [**how to manage course content**](../content-management/content-management-overview.md) on Microsoft Community Training platform.

-### Does the Microsoft Community Training platform come with some out-of-the-box content?
+### Does Community Training come with some out-of-the-box content?

-Microsoft Community Training offers a wide range of out-of-box video content such as Microsoft Learn, Office products, Computer basics and security, etc. All these contents are free of cost and you can obtain video content by [**contacting our helpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) post your platform deployment.
+Microsoft Community Training offers a wide range of out-of-box video content such as Microsoft Learn, Office products, Computer basics and security, etc. All these contents are free of cost and you can obtain video content by [**contacting the helpDesk**](https://go.microsoft.com/fwlink/?linkid=2104630) post your platform deployment.

 You can check [**our sample content library**](http://sangampartners.azurewebsites.net/) for reference.
-We constantly keep updating our content library.
+We constantly keep updating the content library.

 Please note - all content hosted in the content library is free of charge and provided under a Creative Common license.
 So, you can tweak and change the content as per your requirements.